ubuntu-mate/ubuntu-mate.org/blog/20140610-ubuntu-mate-remix-inception.md

   * Overcame bugs in Ubiqity 14.10.
   * Initial project planning and scoping.
   * Migrated builds to 14.10.
-  * Created protoptype ISOs (i386 and amd64) based on 14.10.
+  * Created prototype ISOs (i386 and amd64) based on 14.10.
   * Contacted other MATE on Ubuntu projects (past and present) and invited them to join our team.
   * Put the infrastructure in place to develop and collaborate on the project.
   * Joined the Debian packaging team for MATE and pushed some minor fixes to Debian that will flow to Ubuntu in due course.